Registered Pomeranian Breeders: Find a Pomeranian Puppy

 From 1 July 2018, anybody in South Australia wanting to breed cats or dogs for trade or sale must register the animal with the Dog & Cat Management Board.
 This doesn’t only apply to pedigree breeds.
 It also includes anybody whose animals produce litter by accident.

-This Government changes now mean that anyone can call themselves a registered breeder.
+These government changes now mean that anyone can call themselves a registered breeder.
 Having a source or supply number means this seller has obtained a supply or source number from their state government department to advertise puppies.
 It DOES NOT mean you’re purchasing a purebred animal.
 Anyone can apply for this type of “registration.”

 Registered Pomeranian Breeders